davidde/notes/design/blender.md

 * Smooth Tool (Shift+S hotkey): Smoothes over the mesh.
 * Inflate Tool (I hotkey): Inflates the mesh, for instance to create droplet like forms (especially with the Airbrush `Stroke Method`).

+### Texture Paint
+> **Note that Texture Painting does not get saved automatically within the Blender file!!!**
+> You need to separately save it in an image file.

 ### Animation
 * `I`: Insert keyframe.